evaniakbar/bima_planner/README.md

 - bima_ephem_3.ipynb: calculate ephemerides from user's input (multiple object in a csv table).

 If you are using Krakow eclipsing binary catalog, please refer to J.M.
 Kreiner, 2004, Acta Astronomica, vol. 54, pp 207-210.

+Notes: If the code return a warning: "Only one minimum found for {obj}, cannot plot light curve" then you must input a longer time of observation.